ferrondw/Yakapedia/README.md

 ## Information
 This project is long from complete, and is still going strong on the development part.
 That said there are some bugs here and there, so apologies for that!

-The [wiki](https://github.com/ferrondw/Yakapedia/wiki) is empty for a small while, wanted to lay the groundwork first, so yeah docs will be up soon!
+The [wiki](https://github.com/ferrondw/Yakapedia/wiki) has been discontinued.

 Anyways a LOT of effort was put into these scripts, so I hope y'all enjoy it!